 This factsheet concerns the role of enforcement agents, formerly known as bailiffs, in the recovery of council tax, business rates and road traffic debts owed to councils.
 It should be read together with our ‘How to Complain‘ webpage, available on the ‘Making A Complaint’ tab.

-The Ombudsman normally expects someone to appeal to a court if they have a right to do so.
+We normally expect someone to appeal to a court if they have a right to do so.
 Complaints about charges or an enforcement agent’s conduct or fitness to practice can be made to the county court where they obtained their certificate to practice.

 We may consider that it is reasonable for a complainant to take legal action, particularly where there is an allegation of serious misconduct or where the law or the facts are unclear.
 There may be costs involved, however, and legal advice should be sought from a qualified legal practitioner before doing so.